What Are The Types Of Bowling Games?

-The most common form of bowling in the United States, ten-pin is an American tradition.
-The ten pin layout is created by laying out a pyramid at the end of the lane (4-3-2-1).
-In ten-pin, players compete individually or on teams of up to six, each competing to reach the highest possible number of pins knocked down.
-Similar to the other variations, players receive two turns per frame to knock out all ten pins.
+The most common form of bowling in the United States, 10-pin, is an American tradition.
+The 10-pin layout is created by laying out a pyramid at the end of the lane.
+In ten-pin, players compete individually, or on teams of up to six, each competing to reach the highest possible number of pins knocked down.
+Players receive two turns per frame to knock out all ten pins.

 Five-pin bowling is most commonly associated with Canada, as it was created there in 1909 by Thomas F. Ryan.
-Five-pin can be played by all ages, yet is tailored to children as it is seen as a way to introduce kids to ten-pin bowling.
-It was created to take less effort than ten-pin because the ball used is rubber and fits in your hand.
-To compensate for the ball size, the pins were cut down to 75% of there original height.
-In five-pin bowling, the pins are set up in a V formation, because this formation is more difficult, each player receives three turns per frame.
+Five-pin takes less effort than ten-pin because the ball is rubber and fits in your hand.
+The pins are also smaller and set up in a V formation.
+Each player receives three turns per frame.

 Five-pin bowling is usually played individually, but teams are not uncommon.
 Scoring in five-pin is based on the location of the pin.
 The innermost pin is worth five points, the outermost pins are worth two points, and the middle pins are worth three points.
-All the pins add up to 15 points which is how many points you receive when all the pins are knocked down.
-In the event of a strike, the score will be compounded similarly to ten pin bowling.
-If a strike is hit on the first turn then the next two turns are added onto the strike.
-If a spare is hit on the second turn than the last turn’s score is compounded as well to the spare.
-A perfect score in five-pin bowling is a 450.
+All the pins add up to 15 points.
+In the event of a strike, the score is compounded similarly to 10-pin bowling.

-Duckpin bowling is primarily played on the east coast of the U.S. and is immensely popular with children similarly to five-pin.
-Duckpin bowling is played with ten pins similarly to traditional ten-pin, set in pyramid order (4-3-2-1).
-However, in duckpin bowling, the pins are shaped very differently with a four-inch width and a height of nine inches.
-Due to the unique cone size, the balls are limited to five inches in diameter and a maximum weight of six pounds to keep the game competitive.
+Duckpin bowling is primarily played on the east coast of the U.S. and is immensely popular with children.
+Duckpin bowling is played with ten pins, similarly to traditional ten-pin, set in a pyramid.
+However, the pins are shaped differently at 9 in tall and 4 in wide.

-Scoring in duckpin bowling is exactly the same as traditional ten pin.
-With 10 pins counting as a strike and clearing all the pins on the second turn being counted as a spare.
-The only difference in duckpin bowling is that if there are still pins standing after the second turn then the bowler is given a third turn to knock down as many of the remaining pins as possible.
-Then on the third try the pins that have fallen on that roll only are added to the scoreboard for the round.
-After ten rounds, the player with the highest score has won the game.
+Scoring in duckpin bowling is exactly the same as traditional ten-pin, with matches lasting ten frames.
+The only difference in duckpin bowling is that bowlers are given a third turn if there are still pins standing after the second turn.
+Then, on the third try, the pins that have fallen on that roll only are added to the scoreboard for the round.